 Coursework in these new programs will focus on leadership, management, and health care essentials.
 Topics include: health care finance, leading teams, health care delivery and innovations, and health care quality and safety.
 Representatives from major health care employers and organizations such as the New Hampshire Nurses’ Association, Dartmouth-Hitchcock, Cornerstone VNA, Portsmouth Regional Hospital, Frisbie Memorial Hospital, and Easterseals of New Hampshire, provided guidance to help develop these programs as part of their service on the College’s health care advisory board.

 As a leader in online education for adult students, Granite State College will offer these programs 100% online and select courses will be available in a hybrid format, affording students with a flexible way to earn a master’s degree for those who work full-time.

-To learn more, attend an upcoming online info session!
+To learn more, attend our on demand online info session!